 Bringing together epigenetics and social epidemiology

 Epigenetics and social epidemiology are two independent domains of knowledge our culture hasn’t yet been able to integrate.
 But as soon as we consider them in relation with one another, they spring a Distant Early Warning we definitely ought to be aware of.
-To understand why good or bad health does not mirror population privilege, we must consider how good or bad epigenetic imprints from our primal environment shape our life .
+To understand why good or bad health of a population does not mirror this population's privilege, we must consider how good or bad epigenetic imprints from everyone's primal environment have shaped its life .

 1. Epigenetics shows that the quality of our environment determines the way our DNA is used: Our personal genetic heritage is set at conception.
 But from this very moment on, our whole life is shaped by our DNA’s environment that immediately acts as a unique shaper of our whole life.
 From the outer circles of this environment (social, paternal, maternal) to the innermost ones (interstitial, cytoplasmic, epi-genomic), events of all kind, intensity and duration are constantly adjusting the degree of activity and/or inhibition of each and every element of our genome through epigenetic processes [13, 14].
 The earlier these events – i.e., "experiences" or "lack of experiences" – occur over our embryonic, fetal and postnatal developments, the more they determine who we shall be [15, 67].

 3. Social epidemiology reveals that inequality is bad for everyone: Wilkinson & Pickett’s finding that financial inequality and health indices are negatively correlated in developed countries raised the question: why?
 Lack of access to medical care – mostly for people with small incomes – appears not to be a satisfactory explanation .
 The current hypothesis is that inequality, within rich communities, is responsible for a societal stress that affects everyone, rich or poor , old or young, with multiple consequences on health and social behavior [16,19, 20, 21].